Black Canyon of the Gunnison National Park

 Gunnison and Crested Butte

 A crossroads cattle town with a rapidly growing recreational aspect and the only commercial airport for miles, Gunnison (pop.
-5,854; elev.
-7,703) is made livelier than many Colorado towns by the presence of Western State Colorado University, whose ski-bumming students are responsible for the town’s many bike shops and Internet cafés, not to mention the huge “W” that marks a mountainside south of town.
-To get a feel for Gunnison, stop by the lively W Café (114 N. Main St., 970/641-1744), marked by a nifty neon sign, or the nearby coffeehouse, The Bean (120 N. Main St.), a half block north of US-50, which runs through the redbrick heart of old downtown Gunnison.
-Motels line up along US-50, making Gunnison a handy base for exploring the region.
+6,594; elev.
+7,703 ft/2,349 m) is made livelier than many Colorado towns by the presence of Western State Colorado University, whose ski-bumming students are responsible for the town’s many bike shops and Internet cafés, not to mention the huge “W” that marks a mountainside south of town.
+Stop by the lively W Café (114 N. Main St., 970/641-1744), marked by a nifty neon sign, for a bite to eat.
+Motels line up along US-50, which runs through the redbrick heart of the old downtown, making Gunnison a handy base for exploring the region.

 If you’re taken with the scenery around Gunnison and want to see more, head north along Hwy-135 and the Gunnison River to the area’s skiing and mountain biking center, Crested Butte (pop.
-1,487), about 25 miles away.
+1,681), about 25 mi (40 km) away.
 As in Telluride and Aspen, this 100-year-old gold-mining camp won a second lease on life thanks to tourism, though compared to other Colorado places, Crested Butte is low-key and somewhat off the beaten path.
-Skiers in search of solitude flock here in winter to cruise the 1,100-plus acres of Mt.
+Skiers in search of solitude flock here in winter to cruise the 1,500-plus ac (607 ha) of Mt.
 Crested Butte, while in summer Crested Butte is a mountain-bike mecca, home to miles upon miles of mining roads and single-track trails winding through the mountains.
 (The ski lifts convert to bike lifts, to save you suffering on the climb back uphill.)

 Relax while you recharge your batteries with a burger and a beer or two at the Wooden Nickel (222 Elk Ave., 970/349-6350).

-East of Gunnison, the landscape changes swiftly as US-50, along with a few masochistic cyclists, climbs steeply through a gorgeous alpine landscape of meadows and cattle ranches toward 11,312-foot Monarch Pass.
-The pass marks the highest point on US-50 and straddles the Continental Divide: The 30 feet of annual snowfall on the east side of the pass end up in the Atlantic, while (in theory, at least) moisture falling farther west makes its way to the Pacific.
+East of Gunnison, the landscape changes swiftly as US-50, along with a few daring cyclists, climbs steeply through a gorgeous alpine landscape of meadows and cattle ranches toward 11,312-ft (3,448-m) Monarch Pass.
+The pass marks the highest point on US-50 and straddles the Continental Divide: The 30 ft (9 m) of annual snowfall on the east side of the pass end up in the Atlantic, while (in theory, at least) moisture falling farther west makes its way to the Pacific.
 There’s a ski and snowboarding area here in winter, and in summer you can ride a tram or hike to a nearby summit for a 360-degree view over the Rocky and Sangre de Cristo Mountains.